 APAIS and FES calibrations have been applied to length distribution estimates from Maine through Mississippi (1981-2017) and in Louisiana (1981-2013, since the APAIS and FES were discontinued in Louisiana in 2014).
-Estimates from Hawaii (all years) and Puerto Rico (prior to 2014) are based on MRFSS methodology.
+Estimates from Hawaii (prior to 2023) and Puerto Rico (prior to 2014) are based on MRFSS methodology.